petter-tchirkov/orders-n-products/README.md

 and products these orders consist of.

 ### Backend
-This project doesn't have a dedicated backend application because the size and scope don't fit the effort.
-For API requests it uses [Nitro server engine](https://nuxt.com/docs/getting-started/server) that is buil-in in Nuxt 3 applications.
+- This project doesn't have a dedicated backend application because the size and scope don't fit the effort.
+For API requests it uses [Nitro server engine](https://nuxt.com/docs/getting-started/server) that is buil-in to Nuxt 3
-The websocket implementation is also done via Nitro
+- The websocket implementation is also done via Nitro.
+It's experimental and not suitable for serious production
+- "Database" is a dummy server/db.json file

 ### Frontend
 - Nuxt implements file-based routing strategy and this project implements it.